NMSCD/Creature-Builder/README.md

 ### How to package into windows installer

+- Update the `constant/assistantApps.ts` file with latest build number and whatIsNew guid
 - `PUBLIC_URL="." npm run build` (This is specific to BASH terminal)
 - `npm run dist`